How To Ship Prefabricated Environmental Shelters

 • Detailed breakdown of all costs (including handling, insurance, and potential surcharges).

-• Comprehensive insurance coverage for damage or loss during transit.
+• Adequate insurance coverage for damage or loss during transit.

 • Clear liability clauses in the contract.